Create an Ubuntu Core image¶

 sudo snap install --classic --channel=latest/stable ubuntu-image

-In order for ubuntu-image to able to access snaps from your Dedicated Snap Store, you need to provide credentials for a Viewer account using one of the following environment variables:
+In order for ubuntu-image to able to access snaps from your Dedicated Snap Store, you need to provide credentials for a Viewer account in the $acme-id store using one of the following environment variables:

 UBUNTU_STORE_AUTH